Penistone

 News on the Street: ( Reload for the latest updates )

-• Penistone FM - Co-op members using the Co-op phone app can now choose Penistone FM as their 'local cause.'
+• Penistone FM - Co-op members using their phone app can now choose Penistone FM as their 'local cause.'

-• Government Grant for Parks and Open Spaces - We are being robbed!
-HM Government has given £2.1m to Barnsley council for green space improvements (BBC News) to be divided between the 17 wards - but not equally: 'The parks and open spaces investment programme aims to make high-quality and visible improvements to parks and open spaces across the Barnsley borough.'
-This is for: '... new play equipment, footways, new signage and entrance ways, planting and additional facilities, including bins and benches.'
+• Government Grant for Parks and Open Spaces - Under the carpet?
+HM Government donated £2.1m to Barnsley council for green space improvements (BBC News) divided between 17 wards - but not equally: 'The parks and open spaces investment programme aims to make high-quality and visible improvements to parks and open spaces across the Barnsley borough' for: '... new play equipment, footways, new signage and entrance ways, planting and additional facilities, including bins and benches.'
 Parks and Open Spaces Report (pdf).
-But, instead of £247,000 (1/17 x 2 for two wards = 11.7%), only £25k (1.19%) is allocated for Penistone, leaving £220k-ish short.

 • Improved steps from the Trans-pennine Trail (near Community Centre) down to Wentworth Crescent,

-• A cycle rack on the car park side of the Market Barn,
+• Cycle rack on the car park side of the Market Barn,

 • Bench seat for the grassy corner RHS of Shelley Close with Wentworth Road,